The weather in Bangladesh

 Late Autumn (Mid-September to mid-November)

 The natural beauty of Bangladesh is at its very best during this season.
 You can enjoy the most soothing weather if you visit now.
 This is the paddy harvesting season in Bangladesh.
 The color of the paddy field makes the whole place look like a golden carpet.
 A ritual named ‘Nobanno Utshob’ takes place on the eve of cutting the ripe paddy and replanting the new ones.
-You can ask your tour guide to take you to one of these festivals.
+You can ask your English-speaking tour guide in Bangladesh to take you to one of these festivals.
 The farmers are very nice people and they will greet you with a warm welcome.
 The chilly breeze of the winter will start to show up.
 For tourists, this is the ideal time to visit this wonderful country.

 Winter (Mid November to Early February)

 After the relaxing weather of Autumn comes the icy cold winter.
 The green leaves are all shed and the whole of nature goes into hibernation mode.
 You’ll require heavy clothing and the necessary protection against the cold weather.
 But, even this dried condition has its own beauty.
 The foggy and smoky winter morning in Dhaka looks quite phenomenal.
 Date and Palm juices are special attractions of this season.
 With no rainfall whatsoever this is the most preferred season to visit the beaches like Cox’s Bazar, Kuakata, or Chittagong.
 A very special dessert named Pitha is made in rural villages during this time of the year.
 The most delicious vegetables are found in the winter.
 Winter is also known as the wedding season in Bangladesh as most of the wedding ceremonies take place during this time of the year.

 Spring (Mid-February to mid-April)